kaliber5/ember-cli-yadda-opinionated/README.md

 * Cast types, create non-primitive values, lookup relationships by criteria, etc.
 * Expand a single source value to a certain combination of attribute values.

+Note that steps don't need to rely on context (`this.ctx`), since they can cross-reference each other with ids and types.

 #### Pros and cons

 Let's start with **cons**.